Less than world-class hotels at world-class Machu Picchu. Why?

 On Trip Advisor website, all the 5 star luxury hotels in Aguas Calientes have an average rating of 4.5 (on a scale of 5) The Sanctuary has "the" location.
 Their front door spills out to the steps that enter Machu Picchu National Park.
 The Sanctuary has the service and they have fabulous food & fabulous thread count!
 But the rooms are a little small and the hallways are dark & narrow.
 Is is worth the cost?
 You'll have to read the reviewsand decide.
 One says, "adequate for the night," and another "excellent value."
 Fortunately most visitors are there to see one thing: Machu Picchu.
 They only need hotels that offer basic comforts in a clean, safe environment.
 It's rare to find a 3* hotel without any negative reviews.
 It might even be impossible.
 And here's why:

 - The majority of hotels are owned by families & real people, some of whom love their jobs, and others not so much.
+There are no hotels that participate in rewards programs that allow guests to use points.

 - The town infrastructure is limited.
 Roads & other municipal services have geographical limitations.
 The only access to the town is by hiking in on the Inca Trail or by rail.